CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 A typical sequence to write in the data registers consists in sending through I2C the device address (7 bits and R/W bit set to W), followed by the value of the pointer register, to indicate which data register we want to write on, and the data to store on this register (see figs 7 and 11 in the datasheet).

-Note the the value of the data line (SDA) changes when the clock is low, and must not change with the clock (SCL) is high, as this is when it would be read.
+Note the the value of the data line (SDA) changes when the clock is low, and must not change when the clock (SCL) is high, as this is when it would be read.
 However there are two exceptions, which are particular signals to indicate the start and end of communications.
 To indicate a start of I2C communication, the master would take SDA from high to low while the SCL is high.
 To indicate the end of the communication, the master would take SDA from low to high while the SCL is high.
 You will spot these as START and STOP in figs 7 to 12.

-Note also that data is only send one byte at a time, followed by the acknowledgement bit.
+Note also that data is only sent one byte at a time, followed by the acknowledgement bit.

 To read, a similar precess is followed, but two steps are needed (See figs 8 and 11 in the datasheet).
 First, we send to the I2C bus the device address (7 bits and R/W bit set to W), followed by the value of the pointer register to indicate what we would want to read.
-The microcontroller would then send a follow this with another start signal.
+The microcontroller would then send another start signal.
 The next part involves sending again to the I2C bus the device address, but this time with the R/W bit set to R.
 The master (microcontroller) would continue to control the clock, but this time the slave (sensor) would control the data line, and send, one byte at a time, the data requested.